nalim/asus-wmi-patch/README.md

 # asus-wmi-patch
-This repository contains a simple partch generator for asus WMI module.
+This repository contains a simple patch generator for asus WMI module.

 To install and use patched module using dkms: